Islandora/documentation/docs/installation/docker/converting.md

 make traefik-https-mkcert
 ```

-Otherwise, be sure your `DOMAIN` value in `.env` is `islandora.traefik.me` and be aware your dev site is available at http://islandora.traefik.me
+Otherwise, be sure your `DOMAIN` value in `.env` is `islandora.io` and be aware your dev site is available at http://islandora.io

 Now, bring up your services.
 In a development environment, after running `make up` your ISLE site should be available at `${URI_SCHEME}://${DOMAIN}` (the actual value will print after running make up depending on your settings).